-- (3) A regulation adopted pursuant to this Section 5B may require the ceding insurer, in calculating the amounts or forms of security required to be held under regulations promulgated under this authority, to use the Valuation Manual adopted by the NAIC under Section 11B(1) of the NAIC Standard Valuation Law, including all amendments adopted by the NAIC and in effect on the date as of which the calculation is made, to the extent applicable. - (4) A regulation adopted pursuant to this Section 5B shall not apply to cessions to an assuming insurer that: - (a) Is certified in this state or, if this state has not adopted provisions substantially equivalent to Section 2E of the Credit for Reinsurance Model Law, certified in a minimum of five (5) other states; or - (b) Maintains at least \$250 million in capital and surplus when determined in accordance with the NAIC Accounting Practices and Procedures Manual, including all amendments thereto adopted by the NAIC, excluding the impact of any permitted or prescribed practices; and is - (i). licensed in at least 26 states; or - (ii). licensed in at least 10 states, and licensed or accredited in a total of at least 35 states. - (5) The authority to adopt regulations pursuant to this Section 5B does not limit the commissioner's general authority to adopt regulations pursuant to Section 5A of this law.
+- (3) A regulation adopted pursuant to this Section 5B may require the ceding insurer, in calculating the amounts or forms of security required to be held under regulations promulgated under this authority, to use the Valuation Manual adopted by the NAIC under Section 11B(1) of the NAIC Standard Valuation Law, including all amendments adopted by the NAIC and in effect on the date as of which the calculation is made, to the extent applicable. - (4) A regulation adopted pursuant to this Section 5B shall not apply to cessions to an assuming insurer that: - (a) Meets the conditions set forth in Section 2F of the Credit for Reinsurance Model Law (#785) in this state or, if this state has not adopted provisions substantially equivalent to Section 2F of the Credit for Reinsurance Model Law (#785), the assuming insurer is operating in accordance with provisions substantially equivalent to Section 2F of the Credit for Reinsurance Model Law (#785) in a minimum of five (5) other states; or - (b) Is certified in this state or, if this state has not adopted provisions substantially equivalent to Section 2E of the Credit for Reinsurance Model Law (#785), certified in a minimum of five (5) other states; or - (c) Maintains at least \$250 million in capital and surplus when determined in accordance with the NAIC Accounting Practices and Procedures Manual, including all amendments thereto adopted by the NAIC, excluding the impact of any permitted or prescribed practices; and is

+- (i) licensed in at least 26 states; or - (ii) licensed in at least 10 states, and licensed or accredited in a total of at least 35 states. - (5) The authority to adopt regulations pursuant to this Section 5B does not limit the commissioner's general authority to adopt regulations pursuant to Section 5A of this law.